FHIR/FSHSchool/content/docs/Tutorials/basic/_index.md

 In addition, there are several files for building the IG.

 ### Step 4: Run SUSHI
-Now that you have SUSHI installed and a minimal FSH tank, open up a command window, and navigate to the **FishExample** directory.
+Now that you have SUSHI installed and a minimal FSH project, open up a command window, and navigate to the **FishExample** directory.
 Run SUSHI on those FSH files by executing:

 ```shell
 {{< terminal >}} sushi .